24th International Congress of Biometeorology

 The University of Novi Sad holds an official license for Webex by Cisco, and Faculty of Sciences holds an official license for Zoom Meetings, which allows us to create separate links for each session room during the Congress.
 By logging into the specific link, online participants can present their own presentations or follow those of others in the session.

-CONGRESS PROGRAM AND PLENARY SPEAKERS
+CONGRESS SESSIONS AND PLENARY SPEAKERS

 -